AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 Exercises
 ---------

+If you are in the kickstart course, Connecting-1 is required for the rest of the course.

 .. exercise:: Connecting-1: Connect to Triton

-   Connect to Triton, and get a terminal.
+   Connect to Triton, and get a terminal by one of the options above.
    Type the command ``hostname`` to verify that you are on Triton.
    Run ``whoami`` to verify your username.

    .. solution::